 Nobody ever said that growing up was easy.

 Grown-ups have a way of forgetting this axiom of adolescence.
-Kids, especially those who find it troubling to be neither fish nor fowl in the teenage years, never stop reminding themselves how tough it is to be sentenced forever to life as a minor.
+Kids, especially those who find it troubling to be neither fish nor fowl in the teenage years, never stop reminding themselves how tough it is to be sеntenced forever to life as a minor.

-This personal ad in the May 31st edition of Penobscot Times tweaked our curiosity and our vague recollection of life as a blossoming humanoid:
+This personal ad in the May 31st edition of Penobscot Times tweaked our curiosity — and our vague recollection of life as a blossoming humanoid:

 Miscellaneous

-We didn't dare, what with the price of food and clothing and higher education.
+The NEWS editorial board didn’t call Jenny.
+We didn’t dare, what with the price of food and clothing and higher education.
 But we wanted to.
-We wanted to know why Jenny considers herself "an extra kid."
+We wanted to know why Jenny considers herself “an extra kid.”

 Does she feel unloved?
 Parents moving away?
 Misunderstandings?
 We hope it works out okay for Jenny.
 The same goes for all the other wonderful young people who probably feel like extra kids sometimes too.

-[2] Mr. Justice Powell apparently sees a sliding scale of relevance:
+.
+Mr. Justice POwell apparently sees a sliding scale of relevance:

 Under present Rules the initial inquiry in enforcement of any discovery request is one of relevance.
 Whatever standard may be appropriate in other types of cases, when a discovery demand arguably impinges on First Amendment rights a district court should measure the degree of relevance required in light of both the private needs of the parties and the public concerns implicated.